Structure of open-flavour four-quark states in the charm and bottom region: Conclusions

 \section{Conclusions}

-In this work we studied the masses and binding energies of open-flavour four-quark states with two heavy quarks, $Q,Q' \in \{b,c\}$, using functional methods in QCD.
-Employing Dyson-Schwinger equations and a four-body Faddeev-Yakubowski equation, we demonstrated that the interactions between the four quarks can create very different internal structures depending on the flavour content.
-The $T^+_{cc}$ is completely dominated by $DD^\ast$ components due to its proximity to the respective threshold, whereas the $T^+_{bb}$ is deeply bound and its internal structure is a complicated mixture of meson-meson and diquark components.
-The pattern with variations of flavour and isospin, discussed around Fig.~\ref{fig: norm_contributions1}, emerges from the same underlying interaction, namely dressed gluon exchange, which dynamically creates meson and diquark clusters without further assumptions.
+In this work we studied the masses and binding energies of open-flavour four-quark states with two heavy quarks, $Q,Q' \in \{b,c\}$, using functional methods in QCD, employing Dyson-Schwinger equations and a four-body Faddeev-Yakubowski equation. {Assuming dominance of two-body correlations}, we demonstrated that the interactions between the four quarks can create very different internal structures depending on the flavour content.
+The $T^+_{cc}$ is completely dominated by $DD^\ast$ components due to its proximity to the respective threshold, whereas the $T_{bb}^-$ is deeply bound and its internal structure is a complicated mixture of meson-meson and diquark components.
+The pattern with variations of flavour and isospin, discussed around Fig.~\ref{fig: norm_contributions1}, emerges from the same underlying interaction, namely dressed gluon exchange {in rainbow-ladder approximation}, which dynamically creates meson and diquark clusters without further assumptions.
 The quantitative results for the binding energies are highly non-trivial and very encouraging results in our approach.
-Similar analyses for hidden-flavour and other open-flavour states are subject to future work.
+Similar analyses for hidden-flavour and other open-flavour states are subject to future work {as well as further systematic studies regarding the quality of our approximations}.

 \acknowledgments{We thank Marc Wagner and the Frankfurt group for pointing out the importance of the repulsive colour channels and for extended and very fruitful discussions on the subject.
 This work was supported by the BMBF under project number 05P2021, the DFG under grant number FI 970/11-2, the graduate school HGS-HIRe and the GSI Helmholtzzentrum f\"ur Schwerionenforschung.
 This work contributes to the aims of the U.S. Department of Energy ExoHad Topical Collaboration, contract DE-SC0023598.
 We acknowledge computational resources provided by the HPC Core Facility and the HRZ of the Justus-Liebig-Universit\"at Gie\ss en.}